matthewepler/server_rack_display/README.md

 # Server Rack Display
 This system is designed to display real-time network data.
 It receives GET requests with the data set in query parameters and publishes them to a browser canvas.

+!!
+NOTE: Nothing will launch automatically upon bootup.
+Until we decide what system we are going with, you will need a keyboard and monitor.

 ### Hardware
 * 2U rack (dim)
 * Mac Mini